 The forest on the northwest side has a mix of softwood and hardwood and this is a good section of the route.
 As you get closer to Tweed, you'll notice a fairly high berm through the trees; it hides Tweed's sewage lagoon.
 I've watched ducks paddling happily about on the upper (untreated) lagoon; one wonders how they survive.

 Further in, you'll come to the bridge crossing the Moira River.
 It has high metal sides, and unfortunately obscures the river.
-A school children's painting project is displayed on the north side of the bridge.
+A school children's painting project is displayed on the sides of the bridge.
 I'm delighted to see graffiti being encouraged.
 I'm not being sarcastic; one of my future walk descriptions has got to be a tour of some fine graffiti in major cities.
 I know of some sites in Montreal; I will wait to discover walkable sites in Toronto, New York and further afield.
-But I digress...

-On the side of the old railroad bridge over the Moira River to the east of Tweed, school children have painted various aspects of cultural life in and around Tweed.
+On the sides of the old railroad bridge over the Moira River to the east of Tweed, school children have painted various aspects of cultural life in and around Tweed.

 Photos, January 31, 2009

 After the bridge, you'll cross a street, head past vehicle wrecks belonging to a garage and through the grounds of Tweed's palette-making factory before reaching Highway #37.

 Click here or on any photo for more photos of this section

 Home | Contact Us | Site Map

 Updated: September 6, 2021